 Under vertical integration, the profitability of all the companies, including the acquired ones, will depend on the success of the end product.
 On the other hand, under horizontal integration, the success of every company in the value chain helps other companies.

 Under vertical integration, a company needs to create almost everything on its own.
 However, under horizontal integration, a company uses components from outside vendors.
 Thus, its primary goal is to assemble these components to come up with a final product.

 On the other hand, the standard interface is the characteristic of a horizontally integrated product.
-This helps a company to negotiate with various vendors, lower the risk and make highly scalable plans.
+This helps a company negotiate with various vendors, lower the risk and make highly scalable plans.

 Under horizontal integration, scaling is quick not just for the company but also for the competitors.
 This is because the acquisition helps the company to increase its size almost overnight.
 However, scaling potential is limited under vertical integration when compared to horizontal integration.